 I have taken the liberty of attaching an image of a quasi-block diagram of my tentative design for your consideration.

 Please help me out.
-In the diagram, the IC CD4047 is responsible for generating square wave pulses at 50Hz which will be used to alternately switch on MOSFETS Q1 and Q2.
+In the diagram, the IC CD4047 in the inverter is responsible for generating square wave pulses at 50Hz which will be used to alternately switch on MOSFETS Q1 and Q2.

 The PWM circuit will be based on IC NE555 and its output will be applied to the gate of Q3 so that Q3 will provide the PWM.
 Besides this, I have two questions.